Where Do High-Nets Keep Their Money?

 Owning real estate allows for tax-free growth in net worth.
 Property values are only taxed when you sell.

-Fact: About 16% of prestigious homes worldwide are classified as “owner not identified”.
+About 16% of prestigious homes worldwide are classified as “owner not identified”.

 Bonds